elastic/security-research/content/intelligence/2022/01/01.formbook-adopts-cabless-approach/article.md

 * Uses the CVE-2021-40444 vulnerability with the ActiveX objects to perform directory traversal and execute a file called `IEcache.inf`.
-This filename is the [DLL loader](https://github.com/aslitsecurity/CVE-2021-40444_builders/blob/main/CVE-2021-40444/IEcache.inf) from the [ASL IT Security PoC code](https://github.com/aslitsecurity/CVE-2021-40444_builders/blob/main/CVE-2021-40444/IEcache.inf) and doesn’t exist in this test run
+This filename is the [DLL loader](https://github.com/aslitsecurity/CVE-2021-40444_builders/blob/main/CVE-2021-40444/IEcache.inf) from the [ASL IT Security PoC code](https://github.com/aslitsecurity/CVE-2021-40444_builders/blob/main/CVE-2021-40444/IEcache.inf) and doesn't exist in this test run

 ![Obfuscated JavaScript file](media/obfuscated-javascript-file.png "Obfuscated JavaScript file")

 The above figure shows the notable section of the obfuscated JavaScript code.
-We used a debugger to parse out the results of the lookup functions (shown commented out with `//`’s).
+We used a debugger to parse out the results of the lookup functions (shown commented out with `//`'s).
 This revealed the `classid` (`CLSID:edbc374c-5730-432a-b5b8-de94f0b57217`) attribute which appears across the web in various other malware analyses of CVE-2021-40444.
 This suggests with moderate confidence that this JavaScript was crafted using some repurposed code that has been open-sourced.
-The `classid` attribute is used to determine if `comres.cab` has already been downloaded — if it has, it won’t attempt to download it again.
+The `classid` attribute is used to determine if `comres.cab` has already been downloaded — if it has, it won't attempt to download it again.

 Once `comres.cab` is downloaded and extracted, the extracted file must be located.
 This is why there are multiple directory execution attempts observed in JavaScript.
 All the work up to this point is to get the DLL (`IEcache.inf`) onto the filesystem.
 Finally, the DLL file would be executed as a control panel file (`.cpl`), because control panel files can be loaded as DLLs.

 ![Elastic Analyzer showing attempts to execute IEcache.inf](media/elastic-analyzer-showing-attempts-to-execute-iecache.png "Elastic Analyzer showing attempts to execute IEcache.inf")